Plannify-Truck-Driver-App/admin-api/README.md

 This repo is organized in the following way:
 - `src/` contains the source code of the API
 - `migrations/` contains the SQL migrations
+- `scripts/` contains the Docker migration scripts and some development data
 - `.sqlx/` contains the SQLx migrations informations
 - `.env.template` contains the environment variables template
 - `Cargo.toml` contains the dependencies of the project